-Large Business concerns will not be required to submit a Small Business / Small Disadvantaged Business Subcontracting Plan if their white paper is selected for further consideration.
+Pursuant to FAR 35.009, large business concerns whose proposal exceeds the simplified acquisition threshold will be required to submit a Small Business / Small Disadvantaged Business Subcontracting Plan if their white paper is selected for further consideration.

 9. TECHNICAL AND PRICE PROPOSALS